Integrity pact: Background and application

 Integrity Pacts have been applied in at least 32 countries to hundreds of procurement projects in a range of sectors including infrastructure, transport, health and defence.
 In India, Mexico and Pakistan, Integrity Pacts are a legal requirement for procurement above a certain value.

 The European Commission launched a pilot project in 2015/2016 entitled Integrity Pacts - Civil Control Mechanism for Safeguarding EU Funds, covering 17 EU-funded projects in 11 Member States with a total value of over EUR 920 million.
 The pilot is coordinated by the Transparency International Secretariat, which maintains a status report on each project.
 The aim of the pilot is to evaluate the effectiveness of Integrity Pacts in achieving their intended objectives of safeguarding procurement projects from corruption, fraud and other irregularities, as well as draw out best practice for future implementation.

 The project was launched at an international conference which was organised by the Transparency International and supported by the European Commission and held on 5 May 2015 in Brussels.
 A Mid-Term Learning Review published in November 2018 referred specifically to the necessity of political will and to the value of implementing Integrity Pacts early in the pre-tendering phase.
 The project received the European Ombudsman's Award for Good Administration 2019 in the category "Excellence in open administration".
 The G20 has also recommended the use of Integrity Pacts in their 2019 Compendium of Good Practices for Promoting Integrity and Transparency in Infrastructure Development.

-Civil society organizations may act similarly to the third‑party monitor in an integrity pact.
-For instance, Precious Chimdimma Ebere, founder of DO Take Action, mobilises grassroots development champions across Africa to audit and monitor public procurement processes, promoting transparency and accountability.